Belafon/SoftwareSystemArchitectures_Projects/quality_requirement_scenarios.md

 - Measure: 1-second downtime
 - Architecture: Needs update

-Current architecture fails to respond if Static File Server is unavailable.
+The current architecture fails to respond if the Static File Server is unavailable.
 Implementing active redundancy and fault detection using HTTP HEAD requests will improve reliability.

 Browser should send the request to the Request Handler, which will request data from the Static File Server and repeat the request if needed.
 It is also possible to provide backup copies of the static file server with active redundancy so the system can recover from a fault.
-If the Static File Server does not respond repeatedly, the Request Handler will redirect the request to one of back up copies.
+If the Static File Server does not respond repeatedly, the Request Handler will redirect the request to one of the backup copies.

 ### Scenario 2